9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 Marken

 Reach Volendam in 30 minutes by bus number 316 from Amsterdam.
-Getting to Marken can be done by Ferry from Volendam or hiring an electric bike and cycling all the way along the lake towards Marken (16KM).
+Getting to Marken can be done by Ferry from Volendam or by hiring an electric bike and cycling all the way along the lake towards Marken (16 KM).

 5. Broek in Waterland – Our favorite day trip from Amsterdam

-Broek in Waterland is one of the best, and easiest, day trips from Amsterdam, as you can also cycle there from Amsterdam central in under an hour!
+Broek in Waterland is one of the best and easiest day trips from Amsterdam, as you can also cycle there from Amsterdam Central in under an hour!

 Do not miss out on Teagarden Overleek for delicious coffee, tea, and cakes in a beautiful countryside setting!
 Even better, rent a whisper boat with them and cruise through the canals of Broek in Waterland!
 This stunning historical village is home to postcard scenery, with pastel-colored wooden houses that sit on the banks of the water.

 By bike (take the ferry from Amsterdam Centraal across to Amsterdam Noord, where you can then follow bike paths to Broek in Waterland).
-Alternatively, combine with a trip to one of the other nine historical villages in the Waterland region, including Volendam and Marken.
+Alternatively, combine it with a trip to one of the other nine historical villages in the Waterland region, including Volendam and Marken.

 8. Giethoorn